arifsheikh2022syse/AI_Circular_Economy/README.md

-# AI Models for Circular Economy Resource Management
+# AI Models for Demand-Supply Forecasting in CE Marketplaces

-This repository contains Python scripts developed to model demand, supply, and dynamic pricing within a Circular Economy (CE) digital marketplace.
-The models include time-series forecasting, reinforcement learning, and regression models, each designed to enhance decision-making for resource allocation.
+This repository contains 11 Python scripts designed for demand-supply forecasting, resource management, and dynamic pricing within Circular Economy (CE) marketplaces.
+Each notebook demonstrates different AI models and techniques used for forecasting and optimization.

+## Disclaimer

+These scripts are base models intended for educational and experimental use.
+The quality of results is highly dependent on factors such as input data quality, feature engineering, and hyperparameter tuning.
+There is no guarantee of achieving specific outcomes, as these factors can significantly influence model performance.
+Additionally, these models come without support, and users are encouraged to customize and improve them as needed.

-## Included Models
+## Files

-1. `ARIMA_Model.py`: Time-series forecasting model based on ARIMA for demand and supply prediction.
-2. `LSTM_Model.py`: Long Short-Term Memory neural network for capturing long-term dependencies in resource demand and supply.
+1. **01_inputdata_characterization.ipynb** - Characterizes and preprocesses input data for model training.
+2. **02_ARIMA_model_simulation.ipynb** - Implements the ARIMA model for time-series forecasting.
+3. **03_LinearRegression_model_simulation.ipynb** - Applies linear regression for demand-supply predictions.
+4. **04_LSTM_model_simulation.ipynb** - Uses LSTM networks to model sequential dependencies in data.
+5. **05_RandomForest_model_simulation.ipynb** - Leverages Random Forest for non-linear forecasting in CE marketplaces.
-3. `Prophet_Model.py`: Prophet model for handling seasonality and trends in resource allocation.
+6. **06_Prophet_model_simulation.ipynb** - Utilizes the Prophet model to capture seasonality and trends.
-4. `Q_Learning_Pricing.py`: Q-learning algorithm for dynamic pricing in CE systems.
-5. `Gradient_Boosting_Model.py`: Gradient Boosting Regressor for non-linear demand-supply modeling.
+7. **07_GBR_model_simulation.ipynb** - Implements Gradient Boosting Regressor for robust forecasting.
-6. `Neural_Network_Model.py`: Neural network for complex, non-linear dependencies across CE variables.
-7. ...
-[Continue listing remaining models briefly]
+8. **08_NeuralNetwork_model_simulation.ipynb** - Trains a Neural Network model to handle complex interdependencies.
+9. **09_Q_Learning_Pricing_Optimization.ipynb** - Uses Q-learning for dynamic pricing optimization.
+10. **10_Deep_Q_Learning_Pricing_Optimization.ipynb** - Applies Deep Q-Learning for advanced pricing strategies.
+11. **11_WasteGeneration_EconomicGrowth_Model.ipynb** - Analyzes waste generation and economic growth impacts in CE systems.

+## Usage

+Each notebook can be executed independently.
+Simply open the desired notebook and run the cells in order to reproduce the analysis or model results.
+Please note that significant improvements may require further tuning and domain-specific adjustments.

-## Getting Started
+## Requirements

-1. **Requirements**: Ensure Python 3.x is installed along with the necessary packages (listed in `requirements.txt` if included).
-2. **Run the Scripts**: Each model script is standalone.
-Simply run `python <model_name>.py` after setting up dependencies.
+To run these notebooks, make sure you have installed the necessary Python libraries, such as `numpy`, `pandas`, `scikit-learn`, `tensorflow`, and `matplotlib`.

 ## License

-MIT License
+This project is licensed under the MIT License - see the LICENSE file for details.